nikibaer/Super-Linux/README.md

 # Super-Linux
-This is the best Linux I have ever seen!!!
+This is the best Linux I have ever seen!!!!